david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

-prepared table of relative Ne/Ar saturation pressures and energies ; compared performance of different gases; extended scan_eval to also investigate pulse duration; added option to feed in COMSOL data; extended scan_eval to also investigate position of peak UV energy; started exhaustive new round of parameter scans;
+prepared table of relative Ne/Ar saturation pressures and energies ; compared performance of different gases; extended scan_eval to also investigate pulse duration; added option to feed in COMSOL data; extended scan_eval to also investigate position of peak UV energy; started exhaustive new round of parameter scans; compared COMSOL density profile to grad profile; compared density profiles of different gases;

 - reproduce original plots with overlayed measured UV spectra [realistically at higher pressures!]
-- prepare questions for conversation with Chris [Wed]
-	* documentation on nonlinear responses
-	* modal decomposition for radially symmetric free-space [mathcal{T} is Hankel transform?
-Bessel modes?]
-	* phase output? seems to work with real fields tho

 	- carry out new round of pressure scans